throneteki/throneteki-json-data/README.md

 # throneteki-json-data

-Card data use by The Iron Throne / throneteki.
+Card data used by The Iron Throne / throneteki.
 Each JSON file in the `packs` directory should correspond to a pack or expansion for A Game of Thrones: The Card Game 2nd Edition.
 Initial data set pulled from https://github.com/Alsciende/thronesdb-json-data

 ## Getting started